sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 today's post is called __BouncyPresent__ and shows how to use a custom presentation controller to create a customized modal view controller presentation.
-It uses some of the view controller transitioning animation concepts introduced in iOS7 alongside the new presentation controller concepts to create an easy-to-understand, reusable presentation component.
+It uses some of the view controller transitioning animation concepts introduced in iOS 7 alongside the new presentation controller concepts to create an easy-to-understand, reusable presentation component.

 As ever, the source code is available to clone, download or fork on the